 The Bylanes of the City: Nightlife in Mumbai

 The calming sea fronts of the city – Marine Drives, Carter’s or Worli Sea-link – are the real jewels of the nighttime in Mumbai.
 While the clubs and fancy cafes on one side, nothing comes close to a drive along Marine Drive or the Sea-link or walk at Carter’s gazing out at the calm sea.
 And when it comes to food, you’ll never be lost for options in Mumbai, with practically a Cutting Chai stall in every nook and corner of the city, your hunger would be satiated at anytime of the day or night with Cutting Chai and a Vada Pav or two – the staple diet of the city!
 There also are a host of late night food joints in Mumbai scattered around the city that works the night shift like many of the people here.
 While Bademiya of Colaba is the more famous, Ayub’s of Kala Ghoda is a small restaurant similar to it but with a roof on top both serving delicious non-vegetarian food.
 The vegetarians don’t fret, Amar Juice Centre at Ville Parle is famous for it’s Pav Bhaji along with pizzas, rolls and sandwiches.
 Then there are desserts too, Bachelorr’s on Marine Drives has the unbelievable range of ice-cream varieties, juices and shakes.
-Famous for their spicy green chilli, flavored ice cream and chocolate shakes, it has a happy crowd gulping down the ice -creams even 4 am!
+Famous for their spicy green chilli, flavoured ice cream and chocolate shakes, it has a happy crowd gulping down the ice -creams even 4 am!

 We love these places at night while roaming on the roads in Bombay.
 What are your favourite hangout places in Mumbai at night?